 Following procedures of due process, if the WKU Code of Student Conduct is violated, the responsible parties will go through the University’s disciplinary process, which is intended to be a fair and educational experience.
 Although a student accused of academic or nonacademic misconduct will be granted every consideration, if actions and behavior of the student are duly found to be detrimental to the University mission, function, property, or wellbeing, the University will apply an appropriate disciplinary outcome.
 Any WKU student may be expelled, suspended, placed on probation, or given a lesser outcome for one or more violations of the Code of Student Conduct.

-Students who commit any act of academic dishonesty may receive from the instructor a failing grade in that portion of the course work in which the act is detected or a failing grade in a course without possibility of withdrawal.
-The faculty member may also present the case to the Office of Student Conduct.
+Academic dishonesty is defined as engaging or attempting to engage in any activity that compromises the academic integrity of the institution or subverts the educational process.
+This definition applies to work submitted face-to-face or through on-line or electronic means and work submitted for face-to-face, hybrid, and on-line courses.
+Students who commit any act of academic dishonesty may receive from the instructor a failing grade in that portion of the coursework in which the act is detected, or a failing grade in the course without the possibility of withdrawal.
+The faculty member may also present the case to the Office of Student Conduct for disciplinary sanctions and the Office of the University Registrar if action by these offices are required.
+Students may be held responsible for committing academic dishonesty while enrolled even if the student withdraws from the course.

 Conduct Actions/Outcomes for Violations of the Code of Student Conduct

 Following procedures of due process, when a student is accused of academic or nonacademic misconduct, the alleged policy violator will be required to go through the University’s Student Conduct process.
+Students are presumed Not Responsible until the institution has established every element of the alleged violation; however, this shall not be construed to mean that the complainant or any witness(es) has presented false testimony or evidence.
 The following list describes University outcomes that may be administered as a result of violating the WKU Code of Student Conduct.
 A student accused of an alleged violation of the Code of Student Conduct will have the opportunity to review accusations, review any information, and will be able to provide a response.
 Outcomes may be used independently or in combination depending on the particular circumstance of the violation.
 Chronic and/or multiple violations during the course of an individual student's college career may increase the severity of outcomes applied.
 The Office of the Vice President for Enrollment and Student Experience, or designee, will make the determination whether allegations are sufficiently egregious to warrant consideration of suspension, dismissal, or expulsion.
 The following shall be factored into the decision-making process:

 - The degree of willfulness or inadvertence;